 - Arranges for a quilt show judge and signs a contract for the judge’s services

-- Oversees the committee chairpersons and encourages them as needed to ensure that all aspects of the show are progressing on schedule
+- Meets regularly with and oversees the committee chairpersons and encourages them as needed to ensure that all aspects of the show are progressing on schedule.

 - Determines the number of quilts to be shown